 Two of the primary criteria of evaluation in any measurement or observation are:

-Does the same measurement process yields the same results?
+Does the same measurement process yield the same results?

 Are we measuring what we intend to measure?